iskanderun/NetGen/README.md

                   mod_probs = c(0.2, 0.0, 0.3, 0.3, 0.2, 0.0, 0.0))
 ```

+We can plot the resulting `igraph` as an adjacency matrix:

 ``` r
 adj_plot(network)
 ```

 ![](README-unnamed-chunk-2-1.png)<!-- -->

-Network is returned as an `igraph` network object, which can be plotted
+Network `igraph` objects can also be plotted using the standard `igraph`
-in the usual ways; e.g. as an adjacency matrix:
+plotting routines, for example:

 ``` r
 plot(network, vertex.size= 0, vertex.label=NA,